jurijsk/specific.li/os/browsers-are-not-designed-for-next-larger-context.md

-# Browsers are not designed for next larger context.
+# Browsers are not designed for the next larger context.

 ![chair-in-a-room](chair-in-a-room.jpg)
 _photo by [@DTeychenne](https://twitter.com/DTeychenne)_